 One language that is particularly in demand on the market for sport translations in the field of Digital Marketing Channels is Chinese.
 The focus is translation from English and German into traditional or simplified Chinese.
 Social media channels are especially active and fast-moving – although in China there is no Facebook, YouTube etc., but instead the Chinese equivalents such as WeChat, Weibo, Baidu, Tencent QQ, Youku, Tudou and iQiyi.
 Anyone who wants to captivate an international audience should use multilingual Online Community Management and adapt translations of marketing measures to Chinese communication tools.
 Different alphabets and sentence structures require different layout rules and need special attention.

-Our sport expert is happy to advise you regarding your language needs and any technical or linguistic features that must be taken into account in terms of translation and layout.
-Call +49 698 297 99‑99 or send a message to email@example.com.
+Our sport experts are happy to advise you regarding your language needs and any technical or linguistic features that must be taken into account in terms of translation and layout.